 There are many paths to the work of building, collaborating, learning, educating, and dreaming of a just and humane world.

-My path began the moment I was born into a Pakistani Muslim family, and continued as I was raised as a little brown girl in a largely white suburb in the midwestern United States.
-The interesting combination of experiencing racism, homophobia, misogyny, and other forms of violence from a young age, yet growing up in a politicized home, led to the creation of a fiery, energetic, and impassioned youth activist and organizer.
-It was over half my life ago that I was a teenager, learning about the dynamics of systemic oppression and creating workshops for my peers to learn the same, and unknowingly beginning my journey to become an educator.
+My path began the moment I was born to Muslim immigrants from Pakistan, and continued as I was raised as a girl in an excruciatingly white suburb in the midwestern United States.
+The isolating combination of experiencing racism, homophobia, misogyny, islamophobia, and other forms of violence from a young age, yet growing up in a politicized home, led to the creation of a fiery, energetic, and impassioned youth activist and organizer.
+As a teenager, I connected with other young people living in their own complex intersections through community-based youth programs that taught me the language of systemic oppression and power dynamics and developed my leadership as a budding educator and advocate.

-In addition to this work, I have earned a Bachelor's degree in Women's Studies, and two Master's degrees in Teaching and Social Service Administration.
-Though I have had the immense privilege of attending and receiving the benefits of "higher education", I firmly believe that the most vital knowledge we all hold is in our lived experiences, the whispers of our ancestors, and our own intuitive wisdom.
+In addition to this work, I have earned a bachelor's degree in Women's and Gender Studies, and two master's degrees in Teaching and Social Work.
+Though I have had the immense privilege of attending and receiving the benefits of "higher education", I firmly believe that the most vital forms of knowledge we all hold come from our lived experiences and relationships, the guidance of our ancestors and living elders, and our own intuitive wisdom.
 I am always learning and growing in these realms of knowledge, and my hope is to support my communities in doing the same.